“Price is what you pay. Value is what you get.”

 We talk to clients about the risk they are comfortable with and build and blend the portfolios to match that risk.
 This is not a one stop shop, what a client is comfortable with today may not be the same tomorrow so we have to be flexible to adapt as the client’s needs change.

 When the markets wobble we stress to clients to hold their nerve because it is a wobble.
-Even in 2011 when it wobbled the losses have now been made up.
-If your philosophy and planning is right then a wobble shouldn’t worry you.
+In 2008/2009 and 2011 the markets suffered big falls but for many investors who had well managed portfolios they would have seen significant upside to their investments over a five to ten year period.
+The point being that if your philosophy and planning is right then a wobble shouldn’t worry you.

 This is an important part of the job we do, we listen and effectively we are there to take the stress and worry away from the client.